Home » Artisanal Diaries » The embroidery tour of India

 The process is intricate and time-consuming, requiring skills and patience.
 It starts with sketching the design onto the fabric and then using a fine needle and thread to craft the detailed patterns.
 With its exquisite beauty and intricate patterns, chikankari embroidery is truly a treasure to admire.

-Chikankari paisley embroidered clutch
+Chikankari paisley cushion cover

-Chikankari embroidered cotton cushion cover
+Chikankari floral cushion cover

 Chikankari cushion cover